 The Executive MBA (EMBA) Program—prepares you for your next leadership role.
 With the case method as its primary learning methodology, the program draws practical insights from the interactions of experienced managers from different industries and background.
 AIM’s seasoned and practioner-oriented faculty helps facilitate the exchange of ideas in the classroom.
 Structured learning exercises are given to promote the application of learning in your workplace.

-- Executive Education and Lifelong Learning Center (EXCELL).
-EXCELL is AIM’s executive development arm.
+- School of Executive Education (EXEC ED).
+EXEC ED is AIM’s executive development arm.
 AIM executive education first launched its general management programs in the 1970s, signaling the birth of other programs categorized as open enrollment programs and custom programs.
-To fulfill the vision of developing Asian leaders and to be recognized as the leading Asian center for executive education and lifelong learning, EXCELL continues to widen its reach within the region through various world-class programs and keen sensitivity to the needs of the corporate world.
+To fulfill the vision of developing Asian leaders and to be recognized as the leading Asian center for executive education, EXEC ED continues to widen its reach within the region through various world-class programs and keen sensitivity to the needs of the corporate world.

 - Stephen Zuellig Graduate School of Development Management (ZSDM).
 Formerly known as the Center for Development (CDM) is AIM’s response to the challenge of sustaining Asian development.
 Its mission is to mold the next generation of development leaders and change agents at the development organization level and in government.
 ZSDM works with emerging nations to build a national corps of public managers who can supervise public service delivery programs, including poverty reduction projects.
 ZSDM’s Master in Development Management program and development executive programs seek to produce development catalysts who are capable of implementing programs with the largest impact on the poorest and focused on building strong institutions for sustainability.